johnpark144/DoorToDoor_project--Nextjs_FireBase_TS/README.md

 so the solution was putting all arrays in one array with latitude and longitude together and then using map-method to spread the array so that only user who input the latitude and longitude can create, update or delete.

 - Things To Fix or Improve : need to get this clean code, better English-comment's grammer, Change the common password for personal use
+- Login Must ? : Yes (only sign-up not oath for personal-use)
 - Name why : The meaning of "door to door" has going around houses, so I named it for it fits the purpose of this web site and I came up with a good idea for the logo

 - Comment language : English